 Your contact lenses are low quality

-It's essential that you buy your lenses from a reputable retailer who only sells quality products.
+It's essential that you buy your lenses from a reputable retailer who only sells high-quality, authentic products.
 At Feel Good Contacts, we only purchase authentic branded lenses.

 While all contact lenses have a similar manufacturing process, the quality and composition will vary.
 The reason for this is that some unauthorised manufacturers don't follow safety regulations.
 Instead, they create cheaply made lenses using materials that aren't safe for the eyes.

 Your contact lenses are too old

 One of the advantages of daily contact lenses is that you pretty much start every day with a fresh pair of lenses, although that shouldn’t put you off monthly contact lenses.
 If cared for correctly, monthlies can still provide great comfort and visibility.
 The key is to make sure you clean and store them properly and discard them after a month.

 You’re using a solution that is causing irritation